-Purpose of Assessment
+Purpose of assessment

 Assessment is the process of identifying, gathering and interpreting information about student achievement.
-It can be used for a number of key purposes, including to:
+It can be used for:

-- Assist students' learning. - Provide information on a student's learning and progress in a course in relation to the syllabus outcomes. - Provide evidence of the satisfactory completion of a course.
+- Assisting students' learning. - Providing information on a student's learning and progress in a course in relation to the syllabus outcomes. - Providing evidence of the satisfactory completion of a course.

-In the context of the Preliminary year of study for the Higher School Certificate (HSC) a major requirement of our internal assessment program is that it provides a measure of each student's achievement in each course based on:
+In Year 11, a major requirement of our internal assessment program is that it provides a measure of each student's achievement in each course based on:

-- A wider range of syllabus outcomes than may be measured by an examination alone. - Multiple measures and observations made throughout the Preliminary course rather than a single assessment event.
+- A wider range of syllabus outcomes than may be measured by an examination alone. - Multiple measures and observations made throughout the Year 11 course rather than a single assessment event.

-It is a requirement of the Preliminary HSC school assessment program that for each course taught, schools must establish a program of assessment tasks.
-These tasks are conducted throughout Year 11 and each has a weighting determined by the school within guidelines provided by the NSW Education Standards Authority (NESA).
+It is a requirement of the Year 11 school assessment program that for each course taught, schools must establish a program of assessment tasks.
+These tasks are conducted throughout Year 11, and each has a weighting determined by the school within guidelines provided by the NSW Education Standards Authority (NESA).
 School-based assessment tasks are linked to standards because the tasks focus on outcomes.
 They are valid instruments for what they are designed to assess, and where appropriate, the marking guidelines are related to the wording of the outcomes and the performance band descriptors.

-Eligibility for HSC Study
+Eligibility for HSC study